WinFPT and FPT Version 3.7-m

 END INTERFACE

-the two overloads are both applied within module b or when module b is referenced in a use statement.
+the two overloads are both applied within module b or when module b

 The WHERE, ELSEWHERE and ENDWHERE constructs are now fully supported.